unt-libraries/untl-metadata-documentation/docs/fields/date.rst

 -   Submission and acceptance dates are primarily used for patents, but may be used for other items when appropriate
     -   For patents, the acceptance/approval date and creation date are the same.
 This may not be true for all items.
 -   In certain cases, items cannot be made publicly available due to publisher requirements, privacy issues, or other strictures.
 The **Embargo Until Date** represents the first date that an item will become accessible to the public or a pre-specified user group.
 It is used in conjuction with an Embargo note.
-See also [Rights Access][]
+See also :ref:`Rights Access <rights-access>`

 .. _date-examples: